diemontufar/SentimentAnalyser/harvester/README.md

 - - - -

-This module harvests tweets comming from the Twitter streaming API falling within a particular bounding box.
+This module harvests tweets coming from the Twitter streaming API falling within a particular bounding box.
 During the process, each tweet will be analysed and then stored on a noSQL database (couchdb).

 ##Features: